Rayzggz/server_torii-docs/docs/advanced/configuration_advanced.md

 ### CAPTCHA：
 CAPTCHA settings, used to challenge users
+This feature currently does not support being enabled simultaneously with ExternalMigration.

 #### `secret_key`
 A shared key for encrypting/decrypting the clearance cookie.
 In clustered setups, all nodes must use the same key to validate cookies.
 #### `captcha_validate_time`